-Tear osmolarity, which has long been considered to be a possible "gold standard" of dry eye diagnosis. was introduced as a defining measure of DED in the 2007 TFOS DEWS report.
-However, an objective measure of dry eve hyperosmolarity was still lacking at the time.
+Tear osmolarity, which has long been considered to be a possible "gold standard" of dry eye diagnosis, was introduced as a defining measure of DED in the 2007 TFOS DEWS report.
+However, an objective measure of dry eye hyperosmolarity was still lacking at the time.
 For diagnosis of DED, a reference limit of 316 MOsm/L is generally accepted, yet the widespread utility of osmolarity testing has been limited by the lack of reliable measurement techniques.

-The development and validation (Tomlinson et al., 2010; Eperjesi et al., 2012; Yoon et al., 2014; Bunya et al., 2015) of a commercial osmometer, the TearLab Osmolarity System, has significantly advance the diagnosis and management of DED based on osmolarity.
-A tear osmolarity >308 mOsm/L is considered as the appropriate cut-off of dry eye disease, with the maximum of two eyes used in the diagnosis, acknowledging heteroscedasticity as a an indicator of tear film instability (Sullivan et al., 2014).
-Since the initial DEWS report osmolarity has been shown not be strongly associated with other tear film metrics such as TFBUT (Schmidl et al., 2015; Yeh et al., 2015), but has been shown to be more sensitive to diagnosing dry eyes in general (Khanal et al., 2018; Sullivan et al., 2010; Lemp et al., 2011) and dry eyes induced by other conditions such as LASIK (Chao et al., 2015), type 2 diabetes (Sagdik et al., 2013; Sullivan et al., 2014; Alves et al., 2014; Najafi et al., 2015), rheumatoid arthtitis (Turkvilmaz et al., 2013) and identify patients who are more likely to have unexpected refractive errors following cataract surgery due to disruption of the ocular surface when performing pre-operative biometry (Epitropoulos et al., 2015).
-It has also been shown sensitive to detecting and monitoring graft versus host disease (Schargus et al., 2015; Na et al., 2015).
-With effective treatment of most dry eye related conditions, tear film osmolarity returns to normal and its variability reduces (Bron et al., 2014).
-It has recently been recommended as a test to inform the clinical management of Sjogren Disease (Foulks et al., 2015)
+The development and validation $^{208-211}$ of a commercial osmometer, the TearLab Osmolarity System, has significantly advanced the diagnosis and management of DED based on osmolarity.
+A tear osmolarity >308 mOsm/L is considered as the appropriate cut-off of DED, with the maximum of two eyes used in the diagnosis, acknowledging heteroscedasticity as an indicator of tear film instability.
+Since the initial DEWS report, osmolarity has been shown not to be strongly associated with other tear film metrics such as TFBUT, 213-215 but has been shown to be more sensitive to diagnosing dry eyes in general 145, 216, 217 and dry eyes induced by other conditions (such as LASIK, type 2 diabetes, 219-221 and rheumatoid arthritis ) and identify patients who are more likely to have unexpected refractive errors following cataract surgery due to disruption of the ocular surface when performing pre-operative biometry.
+It has also been shown to be sensitive to detecting and monitoring graft vs. host disease. , With effective treatment of most dry eye-related conditions, tear film osmolarity returns to normal and its variability reduces.
+It has recently been recommended as a test to inform the clinical management of Sjögren disease.